 When he announced his reopening on social media, many were delighted.

 “I’m going to be the first one there, my dollar’s going back up on the wall.
 It was exciting,” said Sawyer.

 They’re following all of the guidelines from the governor, tables outside are 6 feet apart, inside, they’re at half capacity.

 I enjoyed the corned beef hash n taters.
+It was delicious, crispy and hot.
 And I promised Sam and Tony that I would return to try the red beans and rice and Andouille sausage.
 This may not be Louisiana but close enough.
 After all, the first Mardi Gras parade took place in Mobile by French settlers when the city was the capital of Louisiana.